MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionjoinresult.md

 ## -remarks
 See the code example below for the full process of discovering and joining a remote session.
-TBD - other classes should have this same one.
+TBD2 - other classes should have this same one.

 ## -see-also